 Completing the advanced certificate allows students to demonstrate accomplishments achieved through the G.R.A.D.
 Aggies program related to skills needed to succeed after graduation.
 Students must meet the following three (3) requirements to earn the advanced certificate:

 - Participate in an activity that emphasizes one of the Skill Areas of G.R.A.D.
 Aggies.
 Below are examples of activities that will fulfill this requirement.
-You are welcome to propose other advanced professional development activities.
 (Please note that these activities DO NOT earn the 2 extra PDUs.)
+Please submit your advanced activity idea here for pre-approval.

 - Earn a CIRTL@TAMU Practitioner (i.e., College Classroom Teaching Course) or Scholar certificate (i.e., Teaching As Research Fellows).
 NOTE: CIRTL@TAMU Associate certificates (e.g. Academy for Future Faculty) do not qualify as advanced certificate activities, as they earn PDUs.